future timeline technology singularity humanity predictions events 2020 2050 2100

 In January 2011, an oil spill commissioner reported that tar balls continued to wash up, oil sheen trails were seen in the wake of fishing boats, wetland marsh grass remained fouled and dying, and crude oil lay offshore in deep water and in fine silts and sands onshore.
 A research team found oil on the bottom of the seafloor in late February 2011 that did not seem to be degrading.

 Skimmer ships, floating containment booms, anchored barriers, sand-filled barricades along shorelines, and dispersants were used in an attempt to protect hundreds of miles of beaches, wetlands and estuaries from the spreading oil.
-Scientists also found immense underwater plumes of dissolved oil not visible at the surface, as well as an 80-square-mile (210 km²) "kill zone" surrounding the blown well.
+Scientists also found immense underwater plumes of dissolved oil, not visible at the surface, together with an 80-square-mile (210 km²) "kill zone" surrounding the blown well.

 The US Government named BP as the responsible party, and officials committed to holding the company accountable for all cleanup costs and other damage.
 After its own internal probe, BP admitted that it made mistakes which led to the Gulf of Mexico oil spill.